voscarmv/slack_fortunebot/README.md

-# A Slack bot for Stack overflow
+# A Slack bot for doing Stack Overflow searches

 This repository is here for reference only.
 See [the Stackbot repo](https://github.com/voscarmv/stackbot) for more information.